Mark Andrew Reynolds

 - Born August 3, 1983 in Pikeville, KY USA

-With an incredible propensity to strike out in over 35 percent of his official plate appearances, Mark Reynolds debuted in the majors in 2007.
+With an incredible propensity to strike out in over 35 percent of his official plate appearances, Mark Reynolds debuted in the majors in 2007 with the Arizona Diamondbacks.
 In 2008, he set an all-time record for most strikeouts in a season and then shattered it in 2009, becoming the first to whiff 200 times in a season.
-He has eclipsed the 200 strikeout mark three times, with a high of 223 in 2009, and barely missed another when he had 196 in 2011 and led the American League in the category after moving to the Baltimore Orioles.
+He eclipsed the 200 strikeout mark three times, with a high of 223 in 2009, and barely missed another when he had 196 in 2011 and led the American League in the category after moving to the Baltimore Orioles.
 However, after that early flurry of whiffs, he fell down to more manageable numbers in his last 8 seasons, with a high of 175.
 He is one of only a handful of players to hit 250 or more home runs and never make a big league All-Star team.

 As a college freshman at the University of Virginia, Reynolds hit .283/.355/.561 with 15 home runs.
 Collegiate Baseball named him a freshman All-American.
 He batted .295/.364/.530 as a sophomore in 2003 and .274/.387/.504 with 18 steals in 22 tries as a junior.
 In 2003, he went 7 for 23 with a triple for the Harwich Mariners of the Cape Cod League.
 Reynolds was selected by the Arizona Diamondbacks in the 16th round of the 2004 amateur draft.